Morning links: Williams to play a 'key role' in GB; realistic Jazz draft-night; Bolles shows lacrosse skills

 After mentioning the four running backs who have a chance to be on the Packers roster, Siegel turns his attention to Williams, saying, "Williams is the one to watch in this group.
 While Ty Montgomery is the starter, Williams is the most bruising back of all four previously mentioned."

 Siegel then talks about how the Packers will need Williams to run the ball up between the tackles to help keep the offense stay balanced before talking about him filling the shoes of the departed Eddie Lacy, saying, "Williams has a tall task on his shoulders.
-The Packers need some Eddie Lacy from him, and if he can deliver that, than Montgomery will be free to do what he does best."
+The Packers need some Eddie Lacy from him, and if he can deliver that, then Montgomery will be free to do what he does best."

 Siegel then closes by saying, "Williams is arriving to a good situation in Green Bay, and his usefulness as a short yardage and bruising first down running back should give Mike McCarthy a better tool to use for this coming season."